ReasoningBank: Scaling Agent Self-Evolving with Reasoning Memory: Methodology

 \textbf{Test-Time Learning.} We focus on the test-time learning paradigm~\citep{wu2024streambench, wang2025inducing} where a sequence of task queries $\mathcal{Q}=\{q_1, q_2, ...,q_N\}$ arrives in a streaming fashion, i.e., each query is revealed and must be completed sequentially without access to future ones.
 In this setting, no ground truth is available during test-time, so the agent must continually \textit{evolve} by only leveraging its own past trajectories and any self-verification without relying on external labels.
 This streaming setting highlights two key challenges: (i) how to extract and preserve useful memory from past trajectories, and (ii) how to effectively leverage such memory for future queries to avoid redundantly re-discovering already successful strategies or repeating past mistakes.

 Past raw trajectories (or experiences), while being comprehensive and original, are often too lengthy and noisy to be directly applied to the current user query.
-As illustrated in Figure~\ref{fig: reasoningbank}, \ours{} distills useful strategies and reasoning hints from past experiences into structured memory items, which are then stored for future reuse.
+As illustrated in Figure~\ref{fig: reasoningbank}, \ours{} distills useful strategies and reasoning hints from past experiences into structured memory items, which are then stored in the agent’s memory for future reuse.

 \textbf{Memory Schema.} Memory items in \ours{} are designed and induced from past experiences as structured knowledge units that abstract away low-level execution details while preserving transferrable reasoning patterns and strategies.
 Each memory item specifies three components: (i) a \textit{title}, which serves as a concise identifier summarizing the core strategy or reasoning pattern; (ii) a \textit{description}, which provides a brief one-sentence summary of the memory item; and (iii) the \textit{content}, which records the distilled reasoning steps, decision rationales, or operational insights extracted from past experiences.
 Together, memory items extracted are both human-interpretable and machine-usable, facilitating efficient usage and integration with agents.